-"foster carer" means a person who is approved as a local authority foster parent (by a local authority or an independent fostering provider) in accordance with regulation 27 of the Regulations 2011, or temporarily approved under regulation 24 of the 2010 Regulations;
+"foster carer" means a person who is approved as a local authority foster parent (by a local authority or an independent fostering provider) in accordance with regulation 27 of the Fostering Services Regulations 2011, or temporarily approved under regulation 24 of the 2010 Care Planning, Placement and Case Review Regulations;

-"informal arrangement" means an arrangement where a child is living with a Family and Friends carer who does not have parental responsibility for the child.
+"informal arrangement" means an arrangement where a child is living with a relative, friend or other person connected with the child who does not have parental responsibility for the child.
 References to "informal arrangements" in this guidance do not include arrangements where the child is looked after by the local authority or where the child is privately fostered, placed for adoption, or subject to a Child Arrangement Order or a special guardianship order.
 The legislation which governs these arrangements does not apply to an informal arrangement;